nftushar/shopxpert/readme.txt

 <strong>How does the wishlist feature work?</strong>
 Once enabled, your customers can add products to their wishlist from the product page.
 They can view and manage their wishlist on their account page.

-<strong>Is ShopXpert compatible with AJAX search?</strong>
-Yes, the plugin includes a Dynamic AJAX Search Widget that delivers real-time search results.
-Simply add the widget to a sidebar or widget area from Appearance > Widgets.

 <strong>Can I duplicate pages in WooCommerce?</strong>
 Yes, with the Page Duplicator feature, you can duplicate any page to create multiple versions or templates, saving time and maintaining consistent formatting.